waylybaye/HyperApp-Guide/README.md

 * CentOS 6 ⚠️
 * Not support OpenVZ servers ❌

-*CentOS 6 does work with docker, but some hosting providers have old kernel below version 3.10 installed*
+*CentOS 6 does work with docker, but some hosting providers have old kernel lower than 3.10 installed*

-#### Tested Vendor

-* Google CloudEngine
-* AWS EC2
-* Linode
-* Vultr
-* DigitalOcean

 ---